Video Processing Guide

 Tracking

-Tracking with Samurai
+Tracking with SAM3

-psifx video tracking samurai inference \
+psifx video tracking sam3 inference \

 --video Video.mp4 \